top of page

 Introduction

-To perform this function effectively, Operations Managers have a number of critical responsibilities, for example:
+To perform this function effectively, Operations Managers have a number of responsibilities, for example:

-• Aligning the Operation’s strategy with the company strategy: this involves developing a clear vision of how Operations should support the company’s long-term goals and translating those goals into implications for Operation’s performance objectives for quality, speed, dependability, flexibility, and cost.
+• Aligning the operation’s strategy with the company strategy – developing a clear vision of how the operations should support the company’s long-term objectives, that means translating goals into implications for performance objectives in terms of quality, speed, dependability, flexibility and cost.
+Today, an organisation’s strategy will include preparing for the opportunities and threats presenting due to the digital age.

-• Improving the performance of Operations: continuous improvement is the responsibility of all Operations Managers; the focus is on improving quality while reducing costs.
+• Improving the performance of operations – continuous improvement is a critical responsibility of all operations managers with its focus on improving quality while reducing costs to deliver a performance designed to beat the competition and win market share.

 Aims

-The overall aim of this course is to provide delegates with an introduction to the critical role of an operations manager in all sectors of the economy including manufacturing, financial services, health services, government departments, etc. The course will allow delegates to explore key aspects of operations management and help them consider how they can improve their impact as an operations manager.
+The aim of this course is to provide you with an introduction to the role of an operations manager in all sectors of the economy including, manufacturing, financial services, health services, government departments, etc. Attendance on this course will encourage you to explore key aspects of operations management to help you improve operations in your organisation and further your career as an operations manager.

 Objectives